twVolc/LSP-Lidar/README.md

 > main is a general program which in the end will perform central functions, but currently is quite basic - almost obsolete now

+STILL TO DO!
+> Write method in LSPControl for setting emissivity - add option in GUI